Ali & Nino

 a) A New York Times review of 1932 about “Stalin”: “A dangerous book …. the average reader… may be misled.”

 At that point in time Essad Bey was the first one to fully understand fully Stalin’s regime and impact on the world.
-Most of his contemporaies – even intelligent papers like The New York Times, still believed in the good revoluationary spirit of Stalin – a disastrous misconception.
-Essad Bey was the first warner – unheard, unfortunately.
+Most of his contemporaries – even intelligent papers like The New York Times, still believed in the good revolutionary spirit of Stalin – a disastrous misconception.
+Essad Bey was the first warner – unfortunately unheard.

 b) “Liquid Gold”: “Many passages are unlike Essad Bey’s style.”